Búri

+Name

+The name Búri, like the name of his son Burr, is derived from the Proto-Germanic *buriz "son, born".
+Thus, both names basically mean the same thing.
+In research, Buri's name is translated as "begotten, father" and Burr as "begotten, son" - probably because of the generational sequence.
+However, how he fathered his son is not explained; either by himself or through sexual reproduction.

 Attestations

-Buridava was a fort and sanctuary in the Roman province of Dacia on the Danube.

-The name Buri is attested by the ninth tabula of Europe of Ptolemy's Geography and Trajan campaign, Cassius Dio and inscriptions.

 Búri receives mention twice in the Prose Edda—once in Gylfaginning and again in a skaldic poem quoted in Skáldskaparmál.
 The Gylfaginning section reads as follows:

 Búri is mentioned nowhere in the Poetic Edda and only once in the skaldic corpus.
 In Skáldskaparmál Snorri quotes the following verse by the 12th century skald Þórvaldr blönduskáld: